 - The Engineered Systems product line consists of custom and standard compression packages for reciprocating and screw compressor applications from Enerflex's manufacturing facility located in Houston, Texas.
-In addition, the Company engineers, designs, manufactures, constructs, and installs modular natural gas processing equipment, refrigeration systems, and electric power solutions.
-Retrofit provides re-engineering, re-configuration, and re-packaging of compressors for various field applications. - The Service product line provides mechanical services and parts, as well as maintenance solutions to the oil and natural gas industry in the USA.
-The Company is an INNIO Waukesha Platinum Power Packager, providing worldwide factory-direct access to Waukesha engines and parts.
+In addition, the Company engineers, designs, manufactures, constructs, and installs modular natural gas processing equipment, energy transition solutions, refrigeration systems, and electric power solutions.
+Retrofit provides re-engineering, re-configuration, and repackaging of compressors for various field applications. - The Service product line provides mechanical services and parts, as well as maintenance solutions to the oil and natural gas industry in the USA.
+The Company is a Platinum Tier Gas Compression Solution Provider of INNIO Waukesha, providing worldwide factory-direct access to Waukesha engines and parts.
 In addition, Enerflex packages CAT engines and parts.
-Enerflex's USA service branches are located in Colorado, Louisiana, New Mexico, North Dakota, Oklahoma, Pennsylvania, Texas, West Virginia, and Wyoming. - The Rentals product line provides natural gas compression equipment rentals to oil and natural gas customers in the USA, primarily operating in the Permian and SCOOP/STACK formations utilizing a fleet of low- to high-horsepower packages.
+Enerflex's USA service branches are located in Colorado, Louisiana, New Mexico, North Dakota, Oklahoma, Pennsylvania, Texas, West Virginia, and Wyoming. - The Energy Infrastructure product line provides natural gas compression equipment rentals to oil and natural gas customers in the USA (under its Contract Compression operations), primarily operating in the Permian and SCOOP/STACK formations utilizing a fleet of low- to highhorsepower packages.
 These compressor packages are typically used in wellhead, gas-lift and natural gas gathering systems, and other applications primarily in connection with natural gas and oil production.
 In addition, power generation rental solutions are also available in the USA region.
-The Rentals product line in the USA operates out of Enerflex's Houston, Texas facility.
+The Energy Infrastructure product line in the USA operates out of Enerflex's Houston, Texas facility.